 Catch gold fever while you’re here, and try your hand at panning gold either on your own (see regulations) or at a tourism location that offers gold panning.

 It is important to familiarize yourself with the current regulations before you begin.
 Panning, sluicing and suction dredging on private property, established mining claims or on Alaska Native owned lands is considered trespassing unless you have the consent of the owner.
 Recreational gold panning, mineral prospecting or mining using light portable field equipment (e.g. hand-operated pick, shovel, pan, earth auger or backpack power drill or auger) is allowed without mining claims in designated recreational mining areas managed by the Dept. of Natural Resources.
 Motorized gold panning on public lands set aside for recreational mining and panning is not allowed.
 This means, if you wish to do some gold panning of your own, you’ll need to do it with gold pans, or sluice and rocker boxes.
-Sluice boxes are available at many Alaska sporting goods stores such as Sportsman’s Warehouse (in Anchorage, Fairbanks, Wasilla and Soldotna; see inside back cover for addresses and coupon).
-For further information check out the Bureau of Land Management’s website.
+Sluice boxes are available at many Alaska sporting goods stores such as Sportsman’s Warehouse (in Anchorage, Fairbanks, Wasilla and Soldotna).

 Panning can be a great outdoor activity, but to ensure that you have a good experience you’ll need the proper equipment.
 Plan on dressing in layers to prepare for changing temperatures; carry effective rain gear and waterproof boots; have insulated gloves for working in Alaska’s ice cold streams; and have plenty of bug spray on hand.

 Petersville Recreational Mining Area on Petersville Road (turnoff at Milepost A 114.9 Parks Highway) and Caribou Creek Recreational Mining Area (access from Milepost A 106 Glenn Highway) have areas that allow for independent recreational mining.
-Click for fact sheets on these areas.
+Click on their links for fact sheets on these areas.